 Both are open source software platforms many companies use to build their cloud infrastructure.

-In short, when you buy a 2GB instance from a cloud provider, it does not exist physically.
+In short, when you buy a 2GB instance from a cloud provider, it is not a physical machine with 2GB memory.
 It is only a virtual instance provisioned by the cloud software from the real resources it manages through hypervisors.

 With that, we can look at the main advantages a Cloud platform offers.